freecores/robust_axi_fabric/README.txt

 The RobustVerilog top source file is ic.v, it calls the top definition file named def_ic.txt.

-The default definition file def_ic.txt generates 2 fabrics, the first with 3 masters and 8 slaves,
+The default definition file def_ic.txt generates a fabric with 3 masters and 6 slaves.

-the second with 1 master, 3 slaves and an internal decode error slave.

 Changing the interconnect parameters should be made only in def_ic.txt in the src/base directory (changing master num, slave num etc.).